thainamhoang/adasite/index.md

 {% include analysis/bar_charts.html %}

 To enhance the accuracy of our movie classification, we've decided to differentiate between "**genres**" and "**themes**".
-This distinction allows us to capture both the emotional tone and the narrative setting of each movie more effectively.
-This way we can get more nuanced classification.
+Whereas the genre reflects the type of emotions provoked by the film, what it wants to make us feel, the theme is more concerned with the framework in which they are set.
+Certainly, some genres and themes are more closely linked than others, but these two aspects remain distinct.

 {% include analysis/genre_theme_table.html %}